Use our free online life balance wheel to do a wheel of life assessment to help you restore the balance in your life

 This includes friends, friendships, community, and group activities.

-The financial category relates to your financial situation both in the present (your budget and how you manage your budget) and the future (financial growth, savings, pension, etc).
+The financial category relates to your financial situation both in the present (your budget and how you manage your budget) and in the future (financial growth, savings, pension, etc).

 This is your career or your business and all areas relating to your professional life.